renancavalieri/pollus-pixie/README.md

 **New in 6.0.0**
  - Added **findOrFail()** method, which will throw an exception if the query returns NULL.
- - Added **save()** method, that will perform an UPDATE on a record if the primary key is present, otherwise an INSERT will be performed.
+ - Added **save()** method, that will execute an UPDATE on a record if the primary key is present, otherwise an INSERT will be performed.
  - Added locking rows support for pessimistic strategy (lockForUpdate() and sharedLock()) **(MySQL only)**
  - Dropped support to PostgreSQL